escuccim/mammography-models/ReadMe.md

 The CBIS-DDSM scans were of relatively large size, with a mean height of 5295 pixels and a mean width of 3131 pixels.
 Masks highlighting the ROIs were provided.
 In order to create usable images from the full-sized scans the ROIs were extracted using the masks and sized down to 299x299.
 Each ROI was extracted in multiple ways:
 1. The ROI was extracted at 598x598 at its original size.
 2. The ROI was zoomed to 598x598, with margins to provide context.
-3. If the ROI was too large to fit in a 598x598 image it was extracted in 598x598 tiles with a stride of 299.
+3. If the ROI had the size of one dimension more than 1.5 times the other dimension it was extracted as two tiles centered in the center of each half of the ROI along it's largest dimension.

 The 598x598 images were then resized to 299x299.
 In order to increase the size of the dataset data augmentation was used, including randomly positioning the ROI within the image, random horizontal flipping, random vertical flipping and random rotation.
 The ROIs were extracted using two systems of margins which will be detailed below.